kelvinkipsang/african-/readme.md

-this is an app that has short african stories
+this is a website that has short african stories